Sean J. Kennedy

 “There are a lot of onions on this young man’s cheesesteak...“ —DRUM!
 Magazine |

-American Drumset and Percussion artist Sean J. Kennedy is the drummer for The Doc Severinsen Tribute Band, featuring Jay Webb and has been principal percussionist with the Philadelphia Boys Choir & Chorale since 2004.
-He is a multi-faceted musician who is equally accomplished on the stage, in the recording studio, and in the classroom.
-He has performed on drumset and percussion with The Philly POPS!
-Orchestra, The Atlanta Symphony Orchestra, The Jacksonville Symphony, The Allentown Band, The Allentown Symphony Orchestra, The Lancaster Symphony Orchestra.
-Tours have included performances with Italian operatic pop trio Il Volo, Roger Daltrey and members of The Who, The Strauss Symphony of America, Evanescence, Lindsey Stirling, Rocktopia Live, Video Games Live Orchestra with Tommy Tallarico, and Jerry Garcia Symphonic Celebrations with Warren Haynes.
-In 2018 Kennedy was invited to present a TEDx Talk about the history of the drumset, titled: Happy Accidents: Drumming Up Serendipity.
+Kennedy has performed on drumset and percussion with The Philly POPS!
+Orchestra, The Atlanta Symphony Orchestra, The Jacksonville Symphony, The Allentown Band, The Allentown Symphony Orchestra, The Rolling Buzzards Brigade and The Lancaster Symphony Orchestra.
+North American tours have included performances with Italian operatic sensations Il Volo, Roger Daltrey and The Who, The Strauss Symphony of America, Evanescence, Lindsey Stirling, Rocktopia Live, and Jerry Garcia’s Symphonic Celebrations with Warren Haynes.